The 300‑Million‑Year‑Old “Salad Eater” That Helped Kickstart Herbivory on Land

 These bony plates functioned like millstones, grinding tough leaves and stems of ancient plants.

-“This is one of the oldest known four-legged animals that began eating its ‘vegetables,'” notes Aryan Mann, an evolutionary biologist at the Field Museum in Chicago.
-Such discoveries help scientists reconstruct past ecosystems, like the recently found remains of a in Peru, shedding light on life in ancient oceans.
+“This is one of the oldest known four-legged animals that began eating its ‘vegetables,'” says Aryan Mann, an evolutionary biologist at the Field Museum in Chicago.
+Such discoveries help scientists reconstruct past ecosystems, like recently found remains in Peru, shedding light on life in ancient oceans.

 Fossilized skull of Tyrannoroter